Mineinjava/Mineinjava.github.io/_posts/2023-9-30-swervedrive-reverse-kinematics.md

 categories: Robotics Engineering Math
 ---

-In 2021, my robotics team adopted an independant wheel steering or "swerve" drivetrain.
+In 2021, my robotics team adopted an independent wheel steering or "swerve" drivetrain.
 That year, I was a freshman tasked with programming the swerve drive.
 Many of the available libraries and guides were either completely incorrect or felt too complicated (especially for a novice).